-Roland's flagship TD-30KV kit, was the first of the V-Drums to feature the highly acclaimed SuperNATURAL and Behaviour Modelling sound engine.
+Roland's flagship TD-30KV, was the first of the V-Drums electronic drum sets to feature the highly acclaimed SuperNATURAL and Behaviour Modelling sound engine.
 Now Roland has produced two new modules which boast the same amazing sound technology and lightning-quick triggering response.

 Each of the new modules have two brand new mid-range kits to partner them - the TD-11K (MSRP £1,000) and TD-11KV (MSRP £1,350) V-Compact kits (replacing the TD-4), and the new Tour Series with its TD-15K and TD-15KV kits.

 This review features the slightly more affordable TD-11K, which, like the TD-11KV, is based around the new stealth-like black TD-11 drum module and MDS-4V rack system.
 As well as the latest sound technology, the module comes with a raft of facilities such as Rhythm Coach, USB ports, full V-Edit, user adjustable Ambience, Pre-set songs, Quick Record etc, readily matching the facilities of the TD-9.

 The TD-11K has a dual-zone PDX mesh pad for the snare and all-rubber models for each of the others drums.
 Though these upgraded PD-8A pads have the same super-fast 2.9ms triggering capabilities as the snare, they are single-zone and so lack the rim-shot capabilities of the mesh-head.